0xLuks/CTF/GrimmCon 2020/README.md

 ## Context

 This is my first participation at the GrimmCon CTF.
 I have just finished my day (python training) that the CTF is starting. 🤯 I lost a lot of time on the web and forensic challenges, but not that much time, because reading the other write-ups, I wasn't that far away.
+The CTF has started at 5:45pm and ended at 12:30am.

 I finish 179th out of 472 participants.